hanyudeye/thinking/程序员/前端，样式,css,tailwind.md

 The details used in this cheatsheet have been taken from the 3.0.24 version of the online cheatsheet provided by the website [tailwindcomponents.com](https://tailwindcomponents.com/cheatsheet/).
 It was then formatted into markdown.

-## How to use this list
-- You can search for your desired CSS classes with `Ctrl + F` (or `Cmd + F` on macOS).
-- Click on a link in the Contents section to take you to the details.
-- Or simply copy/download everything, to use offline.

 ## Contents
 [Layout](#layout)
  - [Aspect Ratio](#aspect-ratio)